beenotung/ga-experiment/README.md

  1. [x] Implement GA bare-bone
  2. [ ] Single algorithm
     1. [ ] Use GA to crack the key, measure time used
-    2. [ ] Use traditional cryptanalysis to crack the key, stop when excess 1.5 times time used by GA
+    2. [ ] Use traditional cryptanalysis to crack the keyl, stop when excess 1.5 times time used by GA
  3. [ ] Combination of two to three algorithms
     1. [ ] Use GA to crack the key, measure time used
     2. [ ] Use traditional cryptanalysis to crack the key, stop when excess 1.5 times time used by GA